-CHANGES IN TEST STANDARDS COULD ADVERSELY IMPACT TEST SEGMENT SALES.
+CHANGES IN TESTING STANDARDS COULD ADVERSELY IMPACT TEST SEGMENT AND UTILITY SOLUTIONS SEGMENT SALES.

-A significant portion of the Test segment's business involves sales to technology customers, which results from these customers needing to meet specific international and domestic test standards.
+A significant portion of the business of the Test and Utility Solutions segments involves sales to technology customers, which result from these customers needing to meet specific international and domestic test standards.
 If demand for product testing from these customers decreases, the Company's business could be adversely affected.
 Likewise, if regulatory agencies eliminate or reduce certain domestic or international test standards, the Company's sales could be adversely affected.
 For example, if it were determined that there is no need to include Wi-Fi technology in mobile phones, there may be no need for certain testing on mobile phones.
-Also, if a regulatory authority relaxes the test standards for certain electronic devices because they do not interfere with the broadcast spectrum, sales of certain Test products could be reduced.
+Also, if a regulatory authority relaxes the test standards for certain electronic devices because they do not interfere with the broadcast spectrum, sales of certain Company products could be reduced.